simonluijk/demarrer/README.md

 Demarrer
 ========

 Demarrer is a Django project template that follows [the 12-factor app][1] methodology as closely as possible.
 Namily it tries to be hosting environment agnostic.
+Each setting that could change in each enviroment should be set as an environment variable. e.g. DEBUG and SECRET_KEY.

 [1]: http://12factor.net